YuniqueCore/multiio/README.md

 ## Overview

-multiio provides a clean abstraction for handling multiple inputs and outputs with automatic format detection and conversion.
+multiio provides a clean abstraction for handling multiple inputs and outputs with automatic format detection and cross-format read/write (for example, JSON inputs fanned out to CSV/Markdown/YAML outputs).
 It supports both synchronous and asynchronous I/O patterns.

 ### Key Features